-Issues (and supporting Information Sources) ENERGY: Would the project: Impact Determination in the Certified EIR Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
-Any New Circumstances Involving New Significant Impact or Substantially More Severe Impacts?
+Info nes (and supporting rmation Sources) Impact Determination in the Certified EIR Changes Involve New Significant Impacts or Substantially More Severe Impacts?
+Circumstances Involving New Significant Impact or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
 Certified EIR's Mitigation Measures Addressing Impacts (a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation?
 Less Than Significant No No No No (b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
 Less Than Significant No No No No